Asymptotic Normality for Multivariate Random Forest Estimators: Abstract

 \section{Abstract}

-Regression trees and random forests are popular and effective non-parametric estimators in practical applications.
-A recent paper by Athey and Wager shows that the random forest estimate at any point is asymptotically Gaussian; in this paper, we extend this result to the multivariate case and show that the vector of estimates at multiple points is jointly normal.
+Regression trees and random forests are non-parametric estimators that are widely used in data analysis.
+A recent paper by Athey and Wager shows that the pointwise random forest estimate is asymptotically Gaussian.
+In this paper, we extend their result to the multivariate case and show that a vector of estimates, taken at multiple points, is jointly asymptotically normal.
 Specifically, the covariance matrix of the limiting normal distribution is diagonal, so that the estimates at any two points are independent in sufficiently deep trees.
-Moreover, the off-diagonal term is bounded by quantities capturing how likely two points belong to the same partition of the resulting tree.
-Our results relies on certain a certain stability property when constructing splits, and we give examples of splitting rules for which this assumption is and is not satisfied.
-We test our proposed covariance bound and the associated coverage rates of confidence intervals in numerical simulations.
+We show that the off-diagonal terms are bounded by quantities related to the probability of two given points belonging in the same leaf of the resulting tree.
+Our results rely on certain stability properties of the underlying tree estimator, and we give examples of splitting rules for which this holds.
+We also provide a heuristic and numerical simulations for gauging the decay of the off-diagonal term in finite samples.

 \onehalfspacing